vjt/sindro.me/content/posts/2009-05-16-the-conceptual-foundations-and-the-economics-network-neutrality-rome/index.md

 <p>The key here is all about business models: advertising is dying, and not
-because of <a href="http://">AdBlock Plus</a>, but because comportamental patterns have changed, and, in my opinion, <span class="caps">SPAM</span> and phishing play a major role here in making the user feel unconfortable and reluctant to accept offers on some random internet web site.
+because of AdBlock Plus, but because comportamental patterns have changed, and, in my opinion, <span class="caps">SPAM</span> and phishing play a major role here in making the user feel unconfortable and reluctant to accept offers on some random internet web site.
 So we need to find more profitable and efficient business models, thinking about the internet as an ecosystem, trying not to push only on our own company, and improving both competitivity and facilitation innovation through interoperability.</p>

 <p>In a nutshell, there wasn&#8217;t much content neither in the presentation